Hip, hip, hooray!!!

 The other side of this success story is there is a higher risk of revision surgery for these younger patients.
 For women under 55 the 13 year revision rate is 13.5%, for men it is 10%.
 So patients need to weigh up the benefits and cost of having an early joint replacement and consider the non-surgical options.

-What is the cause of osteoarthritis in the hip?
+Causes of osteoarthritis in the hip

 Osteoarthritis is the most common reason for hip replacements, however this is not just an unavoidable result of getting older, it is a complex condition with many causes.